morleym/furtive-handbook/docs/format-single-elim.md

 * Every match is impactful
   * The winner moves on, and the loser goes home
 * Flexible length of day.
 You can pick one match per round to broadcast, or you can 'hold up' matches to broadcast multiple/all per round
-* Key competitors going home 'early' can negatively impact broadcast
+* There is a risk of key competitors going home 'early'